-Fig. 6 Topology aggregation of the example WDS network. (a) G*v5. (b) G*v3
+Fig. 6 Topological aggregation of the example WDS network. (a) G*v5. (b) G*v3

-The sub-index I31 indicates the primary and appurtenant relations of trunk and branch pipelines in a WDS network.
-A user node nearby the source usually keep smaller value of I31(i), and always located in trunk lines.
+Sub-index I31 indicates the primary and appurtenant relations of the trunk and branch pipelines in a WDS network.
+A user node near the source usually has a smaller value of I31(i) and is always located in trunk lines.
 BC index I32 indicates the overall impact on the WDS network topology.
-A user node being passed through by large number of shortest paths, keep large value of I32(i).
-Contraction centrality index I33 indicates the local impact on network topology.
-A user node with large value of I33(i) possesses a higher degree of topology importance.
+A user node that is passed through by a large number of shortest paths has a large value of I32(i).
+The contraction centrality index I33 indicates the local impact on the network topology.
+A user node with a large value of I33(i) possesses a higher degree of topological importance.

 2.4 Methods to calculate the comprehensive importance of user nodes

-Since there are three main indexes and eleven sub-indexes to assessment importance of user nodes in Fig. 2, a multi-criteria decision-making method named “technique for order preference by similarity to an ideal solution (TOPSIS)” is utilized to calculate the integrate importance based on the values of sub-indexes.
-TOPSIS is a popular method to identify comprehensive solutions from a set of elements based upon simultaneous minimization of distance from an ideal point and maximization of distance from a nadir point (Kim et al. 1997; Mukherjee and Nath 2005), and has been applied to element ranking of complex systems (Certa et al. 2013).
+Because there are three main indexes and eleven sub-indexes to assess the importance of user nodes in Fig. 2, a multi-criteria decision-making method named “technique for order preference by similarity to an ideal solution” (TOPSIS) is utilized to calculate the integrated importance based on the values of sub-indexes.
+TOPSIS is a popular method to identify comprehensive solutions from a set of elements based on the simultaneous minimization of the distance from an ideal point and the maximization of the distance from a nadir point (Kim et al. 1997; Mukherjee and Nath 2005) and has been applied to the element ranking of complex systems (Certa et al. 2013).